MeiLiing/codecademy-completed/marketing_attribution_sql/Project Assignment Marketing Attribution.md

 ## 1. Get familiar with the company.

 - How many campaigns and sources does CoolTShirts use and how are they related?
-Be sure to explain the difference between `utm_campaign` and `utm_source`.

   - The company has 8 campaigns and 6 sources.
 Each campaign is specific to only one source, as detailed in this table.